xsolla/store-unity-sdk/README.md

 * [OAuth 2.0](https://oauth.net/2/) protocol-based authentication.
 * Classic login (username/email and password).
 * Social login.
-* Social login on the user’s device via a social network client (Google, Facebook, WeChat, and QQ).
+* Social login on the user's device via a social network client (Google, Facebook, WeChat, and QQ).
 * Login via a launcher (Steam or [Xsolla Launcher](https://developers.xsolla.com/distribute-game/launcher/)).
 * Login via a device ID.
 * Passwordless login via a one-time code or a link sent via SMS or email.
 * Xsolla Login widget that currently supports classic, social, and passwordless login.
-The widget opens in the built-in browser and can’t be used for native social login.
+The widget opens in the built-in browser and can't be used for native social login.

 ### User management